 She is incredibly passionate about helping others feel at ease in their body & mind as they navigate their path of learning to tune-in to their self.

-Courtney is registered with Yoga Alliance as an E-RYT 500.
+Courtney is a board certified Licensed Professional Counseling-Associate and is registered with Yoga Alliance as an E-RYT 500.

 The word hamsa